armsp/BDPP-23-Covid-Project/work/project/readme.md

 4. To launch jupyter lab, run `jupyter-lab -y --NotebookApp.token='' --ip='*' --port=8888 --allow-root`.
 Most of these keyword arguments are required to run smoothly in docker, so if you know better, you might get away without all of them.
 6. If not already, open `localhost:8888` for jupyter lab.

+## Server

+In a second pipenv shell, run `is_server=1 watchmedo auto-restart -p "server.py" -R python3 -- server.py` for an autoreloading server (think nodemon).

 ## Git

 Before you commit anything with git, make sure you are not committing any artifact files by editing the local `.gitignore`.